MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Members of the Users group are prevented from making accidental or intentional system-wide changes, and they can run most applications.
 After the initial installation of the operating system, the only member is the Authenticated Users group.
 When a computer joins a domain, the Domain Users group is added to the Users group on the computer.

 Users can perform tasks such as running applications, using local and network printers, shutting down the computer, and locking the computer.
-Users can install applications that only they are allowed to use if the installation program of the application supports per-user installation.
-This group cannot be renamed, deleted, or moved.
+Users can install applications that only they can use if the installation program of the application supports per-user installation.
+You can't rename, delete, or move this group.

-The Users applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.
+The Users group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).

 This security group includes the following changes since Windows Server 2008: